 Code of Ethics

-The Editor-in-Chief and the Scientific Management are responsible for deciding whether or not to publish proposed articles.
-The Editor may consult with the editors and referees to make their decisions.
+The Editor-in-Chief, Editorial Board and guest editors are responsible for deciding whether or not to publish proposed articles.
+The editor-in-chief may consult with the editors and referees to make their decisions.

-The Editor-in-Chief and Scientific Management report to the journal's Scientific Committee and Editorial Board and are bound by the requirements of current laws on libel, copyright infringement and plagiarism.
+The Editor-in-Chief and Editorial Board report to the journal's scientific committee and Editorial Board and are bound by the requirements of current laws on libel, copyright infringement, and plagiarism.

-The Editor-in-Chief and the Scientific Board evaluate articles proposed for publication based on importance, originality of scientific content, the validity of the study and relevance to the interests of the journal, and clarity of the text, without discrimination based on race, gender, sexual orientation, religious belief, ethnic origin, citizenship, the scientific, academic and political direction of the authors.
+The Editor-in-Chief and the Scientific Management evaluate articles proposed for publication on the basis of importance, originality of scientific content, validity of the study and relevance to the journal's interests, and clarity of the text, without discrimination on the basis of race, gender, sexual orientation, religious belief, ethnic origin, citizenship, scientific, academic, and political orientation of the authors.

-Articles accepted by the Scientific Board in agreement with the Editors are anonymised and submitted to two or more anonymous peer reviewers to ensure that the material submitted to the journal remains strictly confidential during the review process.
+Articles accepted by the Scientific Management in agreement with the Editors are anonymised and submitted for evaluation by two or more Reviewers (Peer reviewers), who are also kept anonymous, to ensure that the material submitted to the journal remains strictly confidential and reserved during the review process.

-The peer-review procedure adopts criteria of impartiality and is free from bias.
-It is carried out precisely based on the argumentative structure of the essays.
+The peer review procedure adopts criteria of impartiality, is free from bias and is carried out promptly on the argumentative structure of the essays.

-The publication of articles is subject to review by the Authors, any changes requested by the reviewers, and the final opinion of Scientific Management and the Editors.
+The publication of articles is subject to the Authors' review of any changes requested by the reviewers and to the final opinion of the Scientific Management and the Editors.

 AND's publication process ensures that articles are edited in open-access mode and freely available to all interested readers.

-Procedures for publicising the post-publication debate and for handling possible changes and corrections to published articles
+Procedures for publicising the post-publication debate and for managing any changes and corrections to published articles

-In case of scientific debate arising after publishing an article hosted in the Journal, the scientific contribution on the same topic will be published, even with different positions and orientations, as long as it passes the ritual referencing procedure foreseen for works hosted in the Journal.
+Suppose a scientific debate arises after publishing an article hosted in the journal.
+In that case, the scientific contribution on the same topic will be published, even with different positions and orientations, as long as it passes the ritual referencing procedure envisaged for works hosted in the journal.
 If, on the other hand, reports of errors, conflicts of interest, plagiarism, corrections or other comments are received regarding a contribution published in the Journal, the Director, having heard the author concerned, will assess the advisability of publishing reply notes, signed by the author of the contribution in question or by the Director himself, or will invite the reporter to formalise the debate in a scientific contribution to be published, subject to the successful completion of the refereeing procedure in which the respect of the criteria of publishability of the work is verified.

 Confidentiality

-ThEditoror and any editorial board or scientific committee member must refrain from disclosing any information about the texts submitted for review to anyone other than the corresponding author, referee, prospective referee, editorial advisor, and publisher, as appropriate.
+The editor and any member of the editorial board or scientific committee must refrain from disclosing any information about the texts submitted for consideration by the journal to anyone other than the corresponding author, referee, potential referee, editorial advisor, and publisher, as the case may be.

-Unpublished materials contained in a text submitted to the journal should not be used in research by thEditoror or an editorial board member without the author's express written consent.
+Unpublished material in manuscripts submitted to the journal must not be used in research by the editor or a member of the editorial staff without the author's express written consent.

-Policies on the acquisition of consents and disclaimers for publication and accessibility, also in open mode, and on intellectual property
+Policies on the acquisition of consents and releases for publication and accessibility, including open access, and on intellectual property

-The authors' contribution submission transfers the right to use it on a non-exclusive basis; however, they are not allowed to use the contribution layout in the journal (editorial pdf) except for competition and research quality assessment purposes.
+The authors' submission of the contribution transfers the right to use it on a non-exclusive basis; however, they are not allowed to use the layout of the contribution in the journal (editorial pdf) except for competition and research quality assessment purposes.

-The Author is also required to adequately cite the texts, sources and contributions used following the editorial rules indicated for publication in the Journal, taking care that other Authors' work and words are adequately paraphrased or quoted literally with appropriate evidence of the sources.
+The Author must also adequately cite the texts, sources and contributions used according to the editorial rules indicated for publication in the Journal, taking care that the work and words of other Authors are adequately paraphrased or quoted literally with appropriate evidence of the sources.

 All authors are required to follow the journal's editorial rules.